WoN-Hackathon-2019/easycli/README.md

  - There is no limit of  @Meta parameters.
 Just add them in the parse call as separated arguments.
  - @Meta parameters can be combined with @Optional and @DefaultValue.
+ - @Usage can be used for commands and flag parameters

 ### Changelog
 ##### v0.2